 That’s sequence risk in a nutshell, and it’s an issue everyone must consider when planning how to invest in retirement at age 55, 60, 65, or older.

-Tax Implications of Investing for Retirement
+Tax Implications of Investing in Retirement

-Finally, many investors either don’t understand or fail to consider the tax implications of their investment choices when it comes to investing in retirement.
+Many investors either don’t understand or fail to consider the tax implications of their investment choices when it comes to investing in retirement.

 For example, a study by Vitali Kalesnik and Trevor Schuesler entitled: “Is Your Alpha Enough to Cover Its Taxes?
 A Quarter-Century Retrospective.”
 The authors conclude that the average actively managed mutual fund in their study lost 2.4% of their return per year to taxes!